SATR: Zero-Shot Semantic Segmentation of 3D Shapes: Method

 It feels natural to use those geodesic distances directly to reweight the original weight matrix $\weights$.
 However, this leads to sub-optimal results for two reasons: 1) there are natural errors in selecting the capital face, which would bias reweighting towards incorrect regions; and 2) as we show in \Cref{fig:normalizationheatmaps}, it is difficult to tune the decay rate for such reweighting.
 Instead, we propose \textit{Gaussian reweighting} and demonstrate that it is more robust and accurate in practice.
 It works the following way.

 First, we fit a Gaussian distribution over the distances and compute the corresponding probability density values for each face given its geodesic distance from the capital face:

 where $\mu_\ell^{m,k}, \sigma_\ell^{m,k}$ denote the mean and standard deviation of the distances $\distset_\ell^{m,k}$.
 This formulation nudges the weights away from the capital and works like adaptive regularization.
 If there are inaccuracies in the capital face selection, then it will have less influence on the segmentation quality.
-We aggregate the weights from multiple views into a single vector of scores $\bm r^{m,k} \in \R_+^N$ via simple element-wise summation:

-We use the scores $\bm r^{m,k}$ to reweigh the original weight matrix $\weights_m$ for the $m$-th view to obtain the weight matrix $\weights_m^g$ with Gaussian geodesic reweighting:
+We aggregate the weights from multiple views into a single vector of scores $\bm r^{m,k} \in \R_+^N$ and reweigh the original weight matrix $\weights_m$ for the $m$-th view to obtain the weight matrix $\weights_m^g$ with Gaussian geodesic reweighting: